wingbywings/turbometa-rayban-ai/README.md

 - Ask "What do you see?" to have AI describe the scene
 - AI responds in concise Chinese

-### LeanEat Nutrition Analysis
+### Walk Into Movie

-1. Tap the **LeanEat** card on the home screen
+1. Tap the **Walk Into Movie** card on the home screen
-2. Point at food and tap the camera button 📷
+2. The app starts a high-quality stream
-3. In photo preview, tap **Nutrition Analysis**
+3. After 1 second, it captures a frame and analyzes the scene
-4. Wait for AI analysis to complete
+4. Listen to the cinematic one-liner and atmosphere narration
-5. View nutritional content, health score, and recommendations
+5. Tap **Try Again** to generate a new result

 **Use Cases**:
-- Take photos before meals to understand nutritional content
+- Generate a cinematic vibe for street walks
-- Track daily intake when on a fitness diet
+- Add atmosphere to travel moments
-- Learn about food nutrition
+- Turn everyday scenes into story hooks

 ### Live Streaming